MooersLab/mooerslab.github.io/README.md

 ### Notes on editing the blog post files

 The blog posts are in separate markdown files.
-These files have to strictly adhere to the file format.
+These files have to strictly adhere to the file format:

-The file name in the in the yaml header of the file has whitespaces replaced with forward slashes.
+- The file name in the in the yaml header of the file has whitespaces replaced with forward slashes.
+These slashes are replaced with dashes in the filename.
-These slashes are replaced with dashes in the final filename.
+- The file name has to start with the date.
-The file name has to start with the date.
+- The file extension has to be *.md*.

-The file extension has to be *.md*.
+The post will appear several minutes after the file is commited.
+The post will not appear if there is a problem with the format or filename.